capitaoananas/BRUV-mini/README.md

 # Firefly Tinywhoop

-A 75mm tinywhoop drone with a custom frame and canopy
+A 75mm tinywhoop drone with a custom frame and canopy, made for indoors and outdoors

 ---

 ## Features

-- **Small** – fly indoors and outdoors
+- **Small** – fly indoors and outdoors with the 75mm wheelbase
 - **0802 motors** – Great speed and size!
 - **AIO board** – uses the AIO board from Betafpv which is really powerfull
+- **31mm props** – good efficiency and performance, aso can use 35mm props, no prop guards but who needs them?

 ---